MayamaTakeshi/mrcp_client/README.md

 You will need to install [julius_server](https://github.com/MayamaTakeshi/julius_server)

-Then update you mrcp_server/config.js with the information about the julius_server.
+Then update your mrcp_server/config.js with the information about the julius_server.

 Then you can test it like this:
 ```